Primexis

 The employee may bring a case before the Labor Council [Conseil de prud’homme] for judicial termination of his or her fixed-term contract and for compensation for damages.
 If the employee manages to prove the employer’s wrongdoing, the contract will be terminated at the fault of the employer.

-The Court of Cassation recently clarified the date on which this termination takes effect:
+The French Supreme Court recently clarified the date on which this termination takes effect:

 If the judicial termination is not pronounced, the employee will continue to work under normal conditions.